 WC Newcastle

 This subterranean bar is one of my personal favourites.
-True to its name, it used to be public toilets on the infamous Bigg Market.
+True to its name, it used to be public toilets on the Bigg Market.
 Nowadays, it’s an intimate circular-shaped bar with a beautiful glass roof and it serves some of the most imaginative cocktails in the city.
 It makes the perfect date night spot, and pre-booking is almost always essential as it’s super popular.

 Mother Mercy